-Following on from the Transnistria National Day tour, join us for this extension where you’ll visit the most important places in the story of Nicolae Ceaușescu, the Communist dictator of Romania whose trial and execution were shown on TV around the world over Christmas 1989.
+Join us for this extension where you’ll visit the most important places in the story of Nicolae Ceaușescu, the communist dictator of Romania whose trial and execution were shown on TV around the world over Christmas 1989.

-- Breakfast with WiFi in traditional YPT meeting spot, McDonald’s in the main Gara de Nord railway station.
+- Breakfast with WiFi in the main Gara de Nord railway station before we depart.

-- First you’ll visit the unmissable Palace of the Parliament – built as part of Ceaușescu’s plan to rebuild his capital in the image of Pyongyang, North Korea.
+- First we’ll head into downtown Bucharest to visit the unmissable Palace of the Parliament – built as part of Ceaușescu’s plan to rebuild his capital in the image of Pyongyang, North Korea.
 Still not fully completed today, the former “People’s House” is holder of various records, including world’s heaviest building and world’s most expensive administrative building.
-We’ll see some of the opulence that Ceaușescu planned, as well as visit the underground bunkers where Ceaușescu could hide out in case of nuclear war.
+We’ll see some of the opulence that the dictator planned, as well as visit the underground bunkers where Ceaușescu could hide out in case of nuclear war.

-- Next, a visit to the former Mausoleum of the Communist Heroes – burial spot for senior figures during the Communist era, and the place where Ceaușescu expected to be buried; subsequently re-purposed as a war memorial.
+- Next, we’ll head for a visit to the former Mausoleum of the Communist Heroes – burial spot for senior figures during the Communist era, and the place where Ceaușescu expected to be buried; subsequently re-purposed as a war memorial.

 - Overnight in Pitești.